Skip to main content

 Here's the problem with building a matrix by hand every time.
 You're reinventing the scoring logic for each engagement.
 The weights shift.
 The criteria drift.
 What counts as "high impact" in January looks different than what counted in September, and not because the framework evolved.
 Because you forgot the exact thresholds you used last time.

-John Sullivan, a consultant who's run multiple audit engagements, described the pain directly: "The consistency of the output so that I'm not dreaming up every deck."
-He wasn't asking for a template.
-He was asking for a system that produces the same quality of prioritization logic whether it's his first engagement of the quarter or his fifth.
+Boutique firms running multiple audit engagements describe the pain the same way: they want consistency of the output so the lead isn't dreaming up every deck.
+They're not asking for a template.
+They're asking for a system that produces the same quality of prioritization logic whether the associate runs the engagement or the founder does.

-Javier Cardenas echoed the same thing from a different angle: "The tool provides consistency and repeatability to the business process."
+Javier Cardenas echoed the same thing from a different angle: the tool provides consistency and repeatability to the business process.
+That's not efficiency talk.
+That's methodology integrity, which is what associates need before they can present without the lead in the room.

-This is where Audity fits.
-It generates the impact-effort matrix automatically from audit findings, using structured scoring that stays consistent across engagements.
-But you control which findings make the cut, how effort is scoped for each specific client, and what the final quadrant placement communicates.
+This is where the Audity Teams operating system fits.
+Audity is a white-label AI readiness assessment platform for consulting firms that lets a firm productize its diagnostic into a branded, client-ready deliverable.
+It generates the impact-effort matrix automatically from discovery findings, using structured scoring that stays consistent across engagements and across the people on your team.
+The lead consultant controls which findings make the cut, how effort is scoped for each specific client, and what the final quadrant placement communicates.
 The methodology is yours.
-The platform keeps the scoring backbone from drifting between engagements.
+The platform keeps the scoring backbone from drifting between engagements, which is what makes the associate-led readout safe to send out.
+The client never sees Audity; your firm owns the rigor.

 When the matrix becomes a selling tool, not just a deliverable